Pay your bill for a false alarm fee or reinstate emergency response to your security alarm at your business or residence.

 Applications must be obtained from the Bureau of Alcohol, Tobacco and Firearms.
 The Division of Police only assists by conducting a local investigation.

 The Criminal Records Unit provides a variety of records, which are available to the public.
-The most requested records are traffic accident reports, incident/offense reports, or a criminal record check.

 Have your pet vaccinated at one of our four clinics held annually.